fqueyroi/tulip_plugins/README.md

 ![Christmas!](http://mumuland.m.u.pic.centerblog.net/750a9603.png)

 [Secret Santa](https://en.wikipedia.org/wiki/Secret_Santa) is a way for people to exchange gifts but where each person only knows who he/she has to give a gift to.
-Traditionnaly Secret Santa assignments rame done randomly: each participant pick the name of another participant.
+Traditionnaly Secret Santa assignments are done randomly: each participant pick the name of another participant.

 But one can assume that not all assignments are possible.
-For example, one can want an assignment where parents can be assigned to own children or where colleagues in a company have to be assigned to people working in another department.
+For example, one can want an assignment where parents can not be assigned to their own children or where colleagues in a company have to be assigned to people working in another department.

-If we assume the the various possibilities are summed up by an graph G (an arc between A->B indicates that "A must offer a gift to B" is a possibility) then the problem is to find a [Vertex Cycle Cover](https://en.wikipedia.org/wiki/Vertex_cycle_cover) of G. This problem can be solved by using a maximum matching algorithm.
+If we assume the the various possibilities are summed up in a graph G (an arc between A->B indicates that A can offer a gift to B) then the problem is to find a [Vertex Cycle Cover](https://en.wikipedia.org/wiki/Vertex_cycle_cover) of G. This problem can be solved using a maximum matching algorithm.

 However, the Secret Santa has to be ... secret.
-Therefore, the Tulip Python plugin "SecretSanta" find a solution where the knowledge a given assignment can not be used to infer another assignment.
+Therefore, the Tulip Python plugin "SecretSanta" find a solution where the knowledge of a given assignment can not be used to infer another assignment.
 This is an implementation of the algorithm by [Liberti and Raimondi](https://link.springer.com/chapter/10.1007/978-3-540-68880-8_26) (2008).